urllib3/urllib3/docs/v2-migration-guide.rst

 AttributeError: 'HTTPResponse' object has no attribute 'strict'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The strict parameter is unneeded with Python 3 and should be removed.
+The ``strict`` parameter is unneeded with Python 3 and should be removed.

 Pinning urllib3<2
 ~~~~~~~~~~~~~~~~~

-If the advice from the above section did not help, you can pin urllib3 to 1.26.x by installing ``urllib3<2`` (and not ``urllib3=1.26.15``!).
+If the advice from the above sections did not help, you can pin urllib3 to 1.26.x by installing ``urllib3<2``.
+Please do **not** specify ``urllib3==1.26.15`` to make sure you continue getting 1.26.x updates!

 While urllib3 1.26.x is still supported, it won't get new features or bug fixes, just security updates.
 Consider opening a tracking issue to unpin urllib3 in the future to not stay on 1.26.x indefinitely.
-For more details on the recommended way to handle your dependencies in general, see `Semantic Versioning Will Not Save You
-<https://hynek.me/articles/semver-will-not-save-you/>`_.
-The second half even uses urllib3 2.0 as an
+For more details on the recommended way to handle your dependencies in general, see `Semantic Versioning Will Not Save You <https://hynek.me/articles/semver-will-not-save-you/>`_.
+The second half even uses urllib3 2.0 as an example!
-example.

 **💪 User-friendly features**